datitran/jupyter2slides/README.md

     python run.py --file static/presentation_template.slides.html
     ```
     or just use `cf push` to push it to the cloud.
 I use Flask to serve those static files.

+4. To convert the slides to pdf, I use [decktape](https://github.com/astefanutti/decktape):
+    ```
+    cd decktape-1.0.0/
+    ./phantomjs decktape.js generic --keycode=Space "http://0.0.0.0:9099/" presentation_template.pdf
+    ```
+    or you can also use the [`?print-pdf`](https://github.com/hakimel/reveal.js/#pdf-export) option but this is not recommended as the formatting is not displayed correctly.

 #### Requirements:
 - Python 3.5.2